Medo3-coder/interview-prep/Learning/Graph/README.md

 ![Weighted graphs](/public/Weightedgraphs.png)

+#### Path
+a path in a graph is a finite or infinite sequence of edges which joins a sequence of vertices which, by most definitions, are all distinct

 ### The Definition of “graph” and Terminologies

 “Graph” is a non-linear data structure consisting of vertices and edges.
 There are a lot of terminologies to describe a graph.
 If you encounter an unfamiliar term in the following Explore Card, you may look up the definition below.